 With the exception of grades received for domestic exchange programs and study abroad, grades for work completed at other institutions will not appear on the Smith record.
 All grades for courses completed through 12 college exchange and Smith-approved study abroad will be recorded on the Smith transcript but will not be calculated in the Smith GPA.

 Work completed elsewhere will not be counted for Dean's List or Latin Honors GPA but can be counted towards the Latin Honors distribution.

 Credit will only be considered for transfer if the host institution awards academic credit and the grade earned is equivalent to a C or better.
+Students on academic probation must earn a B- or higher for a course to transfer.
 Grades of pass/fail, satisfactory/unsatisfactory or credit/noncredit earned in courses completed at other institutions are not acceptable for transfer toward the Smith degree unless the transcript clearly states that the minimum level of performance for that grade is a C or better.

 Students may use transfer credit to fulfill the distribution requirements for latin honors.
 Upon the initial evaluation of transfer credits, the registrar will determine and assign the appropriate category to each transfer course.
 Students may apply to have unclassified transfer courses considered for distribution credit.

 No transfer or exchange grades will be counted for Latin Honors GPA.

 Although transfer credit may be awarded for the first semester of an introductory language not taught at Smith, Latin Honors distribution is awarded only upon completion of the equivalent of the full year of introductory language study.